High-altitude balloon: Legality in the United States

 In the United States, high-altitude ballooning is governed by Title 14 Part 101 in the Code of Federal Regulations; balloons are only subject to regulation if their payload package weighs more than four pounds and has a larger density than three ounces per square inch, if the payload package is larger than six pounds regardless of density, or if the payload is connected to a balloon by a rope requiring more than 50lb of force to break it.
 Any balloons meeting these requirements are subject to regulation, usually involving coordination with the local air traffic control facility, implementation two emergency payload cut-down systems and two emergency balloon terminating systems.

 Amateur radio high-altitude ballooning

 Testing radio range is often a large component of these hobbies.
 Amateur radio is often used with packet radio to communicate with 1200 baud, using a system called Automatic Packet Reporting System back to the ground station.
 Smaller packages called micro or pico trackers are also built and run under smaller balloons.
-These smaller trackers have used Morse code, Field Hell, and RTTY to transmit their locations and other data.
+These smaller trackers have used Morse code, Feld Hell, and RTTY to transmit their locations and other data.

 The first recorded amateur radio high-altitude balloon launches took place in Finland by the Ilmari program on May 28, 1967, and in Germany in 1964.